-- Capabilities-Shows whether the selected features are supported on the printer. - Certificate-Shows the printer certificate creation date, enrolment status, expiration date, renewal date, revision number, certificate subject, validity, and signing status.

-• Configuration Information-Shows configuration-related printer information, such as conformance, configuration name, and state.

-- Dates-Shows the last audit, last conformance check, last discovery, and the date the printer was added to the system. - Events-Shows event-related printer information. - Firmware-Shows firmware-related information, such as the firmware version. - Identification-Shows information about the printer, such as the IP address, host name, and serial number. - Input Options-Shows information about the input options, such as the tray size and media type. - Options-Shows information about the printer options, such as hard disk and flash drive. - Printer Statistics-Shows information about the printer usage, such as the number of printed or scanned pages, and total number of faxed jobs. - Solutions-Shows the eSF applications installed on the printer, and their version numbers. - Status-Show the printer and supplies status. - Supplies-Shows supplies-related information. - e Click Create View.
+- Capabilities-Shows whether the selected features are supported on the printer. - Certificate-Shows the printer certificate creation date, enrolment status, expiration date, renewal date, revision number, certificate subject, validity, and signing status. - Configuration Information-Shows configuration-related printer information, such as conformance, configuration name, and state. - Dates-Shows the last audit, last conformance check, last discovery, and the date the printer was added to the system. - Events-Shows event-related printer information. - Firmware-Shows firmware-related information, such as the firmware version. - Identification-Shows information about the printer, such as the IP address, host name, and serial number. - Input Options-Shows information about the input options, such as the tray size and media type. - Options-Shows information about the printer options, such as hard disk and flash drive. - Printer Statistics-Shows information about the printer usage, such as the number of printed or scanned pages, and total number of faxed jobs. - Solutions-Shows the eSF applications installed on the printer, and their version numbers. - Status-Show the printer and supplies status. - Supplies-Shows supplies-related information. - Printer Ports-Shows ports-related information. - Note: An Unknown option in the port value means that either the port does not exist on the printer or MVE cannot retrieve the port. - Printer Security Options-Shows TLS and Cipher information. - e Click Create View.